BradleyCulley/bradleyculley.github.io/_posts/2025-05-22-pilgrimage-to-leverett.md

 ## <div align="center">Pilgrimage to Leverett</div>

 <p>
-    In 2009, On the last day of summer break before my junior year of college, I took an 11-hour road trip from my hometown in Maine to Leverett, Massachusetts.
+    In 2009, On the last day of summer break before my junior year of college, I took a road trip from my hometown in Maine to Leverett, Massachusetts, and back.
 </p>

 <p>